cvmullor/reference/README.md

 Code used in the work *One is not enough: on the effects of reference genome for the mapping and subsequent analyses of short-reads.
 BioRxiv [Preprint].
 2020*.
 Available from: [https://doi.org/10.1101/2020.04.14.041004](https://www.biorxiv.org/content/10.1101/2020.04.14.041004v1).
 Usage is detailed in the header section of each script.

-The workflow is summarized in the Fig 1:
+The workflow is summarized in Fig 1:
 ![Fig 1](Fig1_overview.png)